-3.7 There is an urgent need for marine pro tected areas to be identified and designated, so that informed decisions can be made on the location of offshore wind farm development.
+There is an urgent need for marine protected areas to be identified and designated, so that informed decisions can be made on the location of offshore wind farm development.

-As designated under the Convention on Wetlands of International Importance especially as Waterfowl Habitat (Ramsar, Iran 1971), as amended by protocol of 1982

-As identified by BirdLife International in their European IBA programme - Heath & Evans (2000).

-12 As designated under the Bern Convention.

-13 In relation to precautions 2 & 3, there is an urgent need for st atutory designation of marine nature conservation areas.

-- 3.8 Research and monitoring should be implemented by national governments and the wind energy industry, in consultation with relevant experts, to improve our understanding of the impacts of wind farms.
-This will be an iterative process that will inform decision -making, appropriate site selection and wind farm design.
-The results of research should be published in internat ional scientific journals, including a summary, preferably in English, to ensure wider dissemination. - 3.9 Research and monitoring requirements encompass the following: effects and potential population level impacts on birds of disturbance displacement, bar riers to movement, collision mortality and habitat loss or damage; effectiveness of different wind farm layout and turbine design to provide mitigation. - 3.10National governments should undertake Strategic Environmental Assessment (SEA) 14 of all wind energy plans and programmes in their country.
-If there are potential trans -boundary effects, then international co-operation with other governments should be sought when undertaking the SEA.
-The scale of SEA should also be determined by consideration of the li kely biological scale of impacts as well as jurisdictional boundaries. - 3.11Specifically, these SEAs should include indicative mapping of bird populations, their habitats, flyways and information about migration routes, where this is known, and an assessment of the plan's probable effects on these, to aid decision-making. - 3.12As part of effective regional planning, there is a need to identify species and areas of concern, to map potential and no-go locations for wind energy development on the basis of nature conservation concerns, for example avoidance of focal points for migration crossings.
-This may require the collection of additional information, especially offshore. - 3.13There need to be incentives to ongoing technological development to maximise eff iciency of wind turbines and to reduce dependency on the limited shallow water habitats offshore. - 3.14This report has not looked in detail at individual case studies to evaluate examples of conflict resolution, case law, or trends in casework throughout the Council of Europe area.
+Research and monitoring should be implemented by national governments and the wind energy industry, in consultation with relevant experts, to improve our understanding of the impacts of wind farms.
+This will be an iterative process that will inform decision-making, appropriate site selection and wind farm design.
+The results of research should be published in international scientific journals, including a summary, preferably in English, to ensure wider dissemination.

+Research and monitoring requirements encompass the following: effects and potential population level impacts on birds of disturbance displacement, barriers to movement, collision mortality and habitat loss or damage; effectiveness of different wind farm layout and turbine design to provide mitigation.

+National governments must undertake Strategic Environmental Assessment $(SEA)^9$ of all wind energy plans and programmes that have the potential for adverse impacts on birds in their country.
+If there are potential trans-boundary effects, then international co-operation with other governments should be sought when undertaking the SEA.
+The scale of SEA should also be determined by consideration of the likely biological scale of impacts as well as jurisdictional boundaries.

+Specifically, these SEAs should include indicative mapping of bird populations, their habitats, flyways and information about migration routes, where this is known, and an assessment of the plan's probable effects on these, to aid decision-making.

+8 In relation to precautions 2 & 3, there is an urgent need for statutory designation of marine nature conservation areas.
+NABU, the German BirdLife partner has lodged a complaint to the European Commission in response to the proposed offshore wind farm at Butendiek, on the grounds that it is located in the Eastern German Bight IBA, an area that qualifies for designation under the EU Birds and HabitatsDirectives, but is overdue designation, and the precautionary avoidance of such areas for development.

+9 As set out in Directive 2001/42/EC of the European Parliament and of the Council, 27 June 2001 'on the assessment of the effects of certain plans and programmes on the environment'.

+As part of effective regional planning, there is a need to identify species and areas of concern, to map potential and no-go locations for wind energy development on the basis of nature conservation concerns, for example avoidance of focal points for migration crossings.
+This may require the collection of additional information, especially offshore.
+Such information requires regular review and updating as necessary to determine whether there have been changes in distribution or patterns of movement.

+There need to be incentives to ongoing technological development to maximise efficiency of wind turbines and to reduce dependency on the limited shallow water habitats offshore.

+There is a need for best practice guidance on standard study methods, to inform the EIA process, expanding on the information given in Annex 1.

+This report has not looked in detail at individual case studies to evaluate examples of conflict resolution, case law, or trends in casework throughout the Council of Europe area.
 This may be a useful subject for further study.

-4. ACKNOWLEDGMENTS
+4. Acknowledgments